 If you still cannot catch a break offer a free DJ gig to let people know what you are doing.
 World-class DJs make good money but most have probably started with a free gig.
 Or many

 4. Be consistent, reliable, and deliver the best you can

-So, after all that trouble, time, and money you spent, you have finally managed to book and keep a club residency.
-Now its time to improve.
-We will say it once again, that you will have to keep working and delivering the best you can.
-So how to make a club owner not to be able to afford to lose you.
+So, after all that trouble, time, and money you spent, you have finally managed to book your first DJ gig.
+Now it’s time to improve.
+We will say once again, that you will have to keep working and delivering the best you can.
+So how to make a club owner not be able to afford to lose you.

-Here are a few tips to make you an essential part of a club:
+Here are a few tips to make you an essential part to get more gigs as a DJ:

 - Give the best you can to fill the dancefloor and make the crowd enjoy every second of your performance!

 - There will be other DJs who will want what you have.
 Don’t let the competition take your residency, but also don’t close doors.